Bonfida/solana-name-service-guide/sns-book/src/domain-name/react-hooks/use-favorite-domain.md

-# useFavoriteDomain
+# usePrimaryDomain

+> 💡 Primary domains used to be called favorite domains.

-Favorite domains allow users who own several domains to select one of them as their default identity.
+Primary domains allow users who own several domains to select one of them as their default identity.

-**This favorite domain should be used by default by dApps.**
+**This primary domain should be used by default by dApps.**

 ```ts
 import { useEffect, useRef, useState } from "react";